Skip to main content

 If a managed template is enabled in your Tanda account, Earnings Rates will be automatically created with the corresponding STP categorisation when you enable Tanda Payroll.

-Any custom award rules or allowances in Tanda will also be created in Tanda Payroll, however STP categories will need to be manually assigned.
+Any custom award rules or allowances in Tanda will also be created in Tanda Payroll as well upon export, but STP categories for allowances will need to be manually assigned.

 To do this: